danialfarid/ng-file-upload/README.md

   ngf-multiple="boolean" // default false, allows selecting multiple files ngf-keep="boolean" // default false, keep the previous ng-model files and append the new files
-    // new files are set as $newFiles argument in ngf-select, ngf-drop, or ngf-change function ngf-keep-distinct="boolean" // default false, if ngf-keep is set, removes duplicate selected files
+    // new files are set as $newFiles argument in ngf-select, ngf-drop, or ngf-change function ngf-keep-distinct="boolean" // default false, if ngf-keep is set, removes duplicate files
-    // duplicate files are set as $duplicateFiles argument in ngf-select, ngf-drop, or ngf-change function
+    // duplicate files are set as $duplicateFiles in ngf-change/select/drop functions.

   *ngf-capture="'camera'" or "'other'" // allows mobile devices to capture using camera *accept="image/*" // standard HTML accept attribute for the browser specific popup window filtering